flucoma/flucoma-docs/doc/Normalize.rst

    :arg destBuffer: A |buffer| to contain the normalized value

-   Normalize a single data point, using the learned extrema from a previous call to :fluid-obj:`Normalize#fit`
+   Normalize a single data point, using the learned extrema from a previous call to ``fit``

 :message inverseTransformPoint: